 Step By Step Instructions

-- You can find the AWeber Wordpress Web Form Widget on Wordpress.org.
+- You'll find the AWeber Wordpress Web Form Widget in the Wordpress.org store.
 You can use Wordpress to install the widget for you, but if you're manually installing it, make sure you upload it to "/wp-content/plugins/".
 Once installed, activate it on your Plugins page by clicking the Activate link.